alexbeams/respiratory-virus-syndromic/README.md

 The files in this repository reproduce benchmarking results (Figure 3 of the main text) and the two-virus simulation results from the Supplementary material.
 All codes are in R (version 4.4.2).

-Required R packages:
-deSolve
-parallel

 The data for the main analysis are not publicly available.
 Reasonable request for access must be made to BioMérieux.

+Required R packages:
+-deSolve
+-parallel

 Included files: